Harika-SVL/Docker/notes.md

 * _**Bridge**_:
     + Default bridge will not have dns enabled (this is why in the above experiment C1 was not able to ping C2 by name)
 * Create a container C1 in default network `docker container run -d --name C1 alpine sleep 1d`
-* inspect default bridge network `docker network inspect bridge`
+* Inspect default bridge network `docker network inspect bridge`